Type to search

 Bear Mountain

 Bridging Rockland and Orange Counties, Bear Mountain State Park is a rugged, rustic beauty ideal for nature lovers.
-Surrounded by 24 miles of hiking trails, including access to a fishing lake and the Perkins Memorial Tower with its breathtaking view of the surrounding area, the park offers plenty to explore nearby.
+Surrounded by over 200 miles of hiking trails, including access to a fishing lake and the Perkins Memorial Tower with its breathtaking view of the surrounding area, the park offers plenty to explore nearby.
 The little ones are sure to have a blast as well, with access to a pool, trail-side museums (including a zoo for injured and orphaned native wildlife), and the nearby Bear Mountain merry-go-round.

 Korn’s Campground